-Asset owners need to focus on achieving real world decarbonisation rather than just focusing on numbers and targets that may only superficially decarbonise portfolios.
+Asset owners need to focus on achieving real world decarbonization rather than just focusing on numbers and targets that may only superficially decarbonize portfolios.

-Many asset owners around the globe are setting long-term net-zero targets and trying to steadily decarbonise their portfolios over the next few decades, and the companies they invest in are following suit.
+Many asset owners around the globe are setting long-term net-zero targets and trying to steadily decarbonize their portfolios over the next few decades, and the companies they invest in are following suit.

-In a multi-asset diversified portfolio, the ability of different asset classes to contribute to decarbonisation varies, and each has a different starting point, so the task is not a simple one.
+In a multi-asset diversified portfolio, the ability of different asset classes to contribute to decarbonization varies, and each has a different starting point, so the task is not a simple one.

 While investors can achieve portfolio decarbonisation by divesting or screening high emitting assets, this alone may not meaningfully contribute to real economic decarbonisation.
 Further, it is achievable to optimise portfolios for reduced carbon exposure - 20% to 45% less carbon intensive than benchmark - whilst preserving risk return characteristics as a cheer win for being on track for targets.

 These are largely emissions based re-weightings that penalise companies with high emissions profiles and can effectively contribute towards portfolio decarbonisation.
 However, solving for real economic decarbonisation and an orderly transition through managed diversified portfolios, requires a carefully designed approach that is capable of looking beyond simply reducing emissions quantitatively to hit net-zero targets.